-Yes, it may take some time – both for parents as well as students – to adjust to this idea of remote learning, but with easy-to-use apps like Zoom, to online classroom tools like Google Classroom etc., the entire process has been simplified greatly so that even first timers can adapt easily.
+And yes, it may take some time – both for parents as well as for kids – to adjust to this idea of remote learning, but with easy-to-use apps and online classroom tools like Google Classroom etc., the entire process has been simplified greatly so that even first timers can adapt easily.

-Online learning is a fantastic way to learn and gain knowledge in a flexible environment.
-In such stressful times, online learning can help shift your focus from the depressing news channels to something productive and worth your attention and time.
+Online learning through GBRI is a fantastic way to master your skills in sustainability, green buildings, LEED and WELL. and gain knowledge in a flexible environment.
+In such stressful times, online learning can also help shift your focus from the depressing news channels to something productive and worth your attention and time.

 Interested in becoming a LEED Green Associate?
 Let GBRI help you take your career to the next level with your satisfaction guaranteed.
 Register Today!

-We are listing below a few tips that might help you with your online learning while you’re required to stay-at-home.
+Here are a few tips that might help you with your online learning while staying at home.

 1. Choose your space wisely